jpichat/count_paths/README.md

 `get_paths` takes an adjacency matrix, a `start` and `end` nodes as inputs and returns an exhaustive list of all the s-t paths.

 The adjacency matrix may be that of a random graph, using `random_adjacency_matrix`, or more specifically that of the graph G in (Pichat, 2015), using `our_adjacency_matrix`.

-The following are comments and details regarding that special case.
+In the following, we comment and detail that special case.
 G has vertices of degrees:
  - at least &epsilon; and at most 2&epsilon; if 1&le;&epsilon;&le;floor(n/2)
  - at least &epsilon; and at most n-1 if floor(n/2)&lt;&epsilon;&lt;n-1
  - min(deg)=max(deg)=n-1 otherwise.

 &epsilon; is a parameter that tells up to how many adjacent nodes one node is connected with "above" and "below" (assuming the set of vertices is a sequence of increasing integers [0,1,...,n]).
 Note that degrees of vertices at both ends are less than 2&epsilon;

+_NB1_:
+ - if &epsilon;=1, G is a path graph,
+ - if 1&lt;&epsilon;&lt;n-2, G is &epsilon;-connected,
+ - if &epsilon;=n-1, G is a complete graph.

 The sequence of vertex degrees, S, can be obtained (1) by convolution:
  - S=f&lowast;g where f=[1,1,...,1]&isin;&Ropf;<sup>n</sup> and g=[1,..,1,0,1,..,1]&isin;&Ropf;<sup>2&epsilon;+1</sup> (there are &epsilon; ones on each side of the central zero; that zero is used so that no vertex is self-connected).